chevah/geck/content/review.rst

 * GitHub inline comments are great, and you can add them to help with the initial review request.
 Just **don't abuse them**!
   Think twice before adding an initial inline comment for the review.
-  Ask yourself why that comments is needed and why that line is not clear.
+  Ask yourself why that comment is needed and why that line is not clear.
 Maybe adding a comment in the code would avoid the need for the GitHub inline comment.